-Choosing the Best Field Service Business Tools
+Affordable Field Service Business Tools to Keep in Mind

-December 19, 2017 | Read: 7 minutes
+January 17, 2024 | Read: 7 minutes

 Computers & Office Equipment

-To break out of the ‘cheaper is better’ mindset, think of the cost of computers and other office equipment in terms of cost per hour of use, not cost per item.
+To break out of the “cheaper is better” mindset, think of the cost of computers and other office equipment in terms of cost per hour of use, not cost per item.

 Parts, Inventory, and Suppliers

 If you’re always on the hunt for cheap tools for field service, stop right now.
-Low-quality tools and parts lead to low-quality installations and repairs—and those, in turn, lead to upset customers.

 “In the same way that people quickly forget a high price if you deliver high quality, they’ll also forget the low price if you deliver low quality”